 Perennial ragweed is a herb up to 2 m tall.
 It is a weed of crops and pastures and can cause skin allergies.

-A weed of crops and pasture, Perennial ragweed, is not eaten by stock.
+Perennial ragweed, is not eaten by stock and competes with pastures and crops.
 It has an extensive root system making it difficult to control.
-Major cause of allergy with pollen causing flu-like symptoms; contact with the plant can also cause skin allergies.
+Many people are allergic to the pollen, which causes flu-like symptoms.
+Contact with the plant can also cause skin allergies.

 See Using herbicides for more information.